dtsao/react-boilerplate/README.md

 # Intro to React + Create React App

 The purpose of this repo is to get our team set up with a starter boilerplate.
+Ask qustions at anytime!

 ## Brief

 React...
 + Was released in May of 2009
+  - Jordan Walke
-+ Is developed and maintained by Facebook
++ Is currently developed and maintained by Facebook
 + Is a library, not a framework
 + Is open source
 + Has a large community following
-+ The most widely used framework
++ The most widely used Javascript tool
   - [State of JS 2018 Survey](https://2018.stateofjs.com)
     - Surveyed 20,000 developers worldwide
     - 28% of those surveyed live in US
 + Built with Object Oriented Programming paradigm in mind but not tied to it
 + Light-weight
++ Easy to understand
 + Component based theory
 + Separation of concerns
-+ Able to power the *V* in any MVC framework
++ Able to power the *V* part in any *MVC* framework
++ Makes you a better Javascript developer

-## Toolbox
+## Toolbelt

 + HTML
 + CSS